CKAY-9/village/README.md

 Example: `Craft: DIAMOND HOE` The Villager will craft a diamond hoe in any crafting table.

+#### Upload Task

+Similar to Among Us' upload task, each map can have an upload task that every Villager has.
+It is a two part task where players must copy and upload for 20s total in two different locations.

 #### Custom Task

 A custom task is something server operators can add to Village.
 They are just custom versions